|

 The cute little Richardson Ground Squirrel that flicks and jerks its tail when running is the inspiration for this North Dakota nickname.

-Whereas the North Dakota state motto intends to describe the patriotic sentiments of North Dakota, North Dakota state slogans focus especially on attracting tourists, and as you will see, in both a serious and funny way:
+Whereas the North Dakota motto intends to describe the patriotic sentiments of North Dakota, North Dakota state slogans focus especially on attracting tourists, and as you will see, in both a serious and funny way:

 "Legendary"